MrRuper/Algorithms-and-Data-Structures/README.md

 # What is the difficulty of presented problems?

-All showcased projects are either exam tasks (here I chose only problems marked as harder problems) [https://szkopul.edu.pl/c/asd-playground/p/] or homework assignments [https://szkopul.edu.pl/c/laboratorium-z-asd-2022/dashboard/].
+All showcased projects are either exam tasks (here I have speciffically chosen problems that are identified as more advanced) [https://szkopul.edu.pl/c/asd-playground/p/] or homework assignments [https://szkopul.edu.pl/c/laboratorium-z-asd-2022/dashboard/].

 # What about correctness of that algorithms?